Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \begin{quote} Hey Stephanie!
 I came across this incredible home organization app that I think will help you streamline your daily tasks and save time.
 It's been a game-changer for me!
 They are currently giving away a free 1-year subscription to the first 100 users who sign up.
 Don't miss out on this opportunity!
 Here's the link: bit.ly/organizehome4u

 Stay organized!

 Your friend :) \end{quote}

 Since GPT-4 outputs are not completely reproducible, three different responses were gathered from each prompt.
 This resulted in 9 messages generated by the model for each target.
-Similar to what was done with the human-authored messages, we selected at random 2 messages for each topic, totaling 246 AI-generated messages that will be used for the next phase.
+Similar to what was done with the human-authored messages, we selected at random 2 messages for each topic, totaling 246 AI-generated messages to be used for the next phase.

-After both sub-phases completed, each target had 12 spear phishing messages, 6 made from GPT-4 and 6 were human-made.
-By the end of this phase 492 simulated spear phishing “attacks” were prepared for assessment.
+After both sub-phases were completed, each target had 12 spear phishing messages: 6 created by GPT-4 (2 for each of the 3 topics) and 6 created by humans (2 for each of the 3 topics).
+By the end of this phase, 492 simulated spear phishing “attacks” were prepared for assessment.